MenuMinyu/Banking_web_app/Development Journal.md

 Error(Semantic): When running the app instead of the homepage appearing, A generic next.js page is displayed Commit 3: delete page.tsx from app so routing works Commit 4: Added a Chart and fixed a div issue, learning that some components may be considered <p> or potentially other tags that cause conflict with code
+Commit 5: Added Ui enhancements to the total banks chart